microsoft/MTC_IL_WORKSHOP_Azure_Administrator/README.md

 For example, you can apply policies to a management group that limits the regions available for virtual machine (VM) creation.
 This policy would be applied to all nested management groups, subscriptions, and resources, and allow VM creation only in authorized regions.

 <img src="./assets/management_groups.png" alt="management_groups" width="800"/>

+---

+### Monitor and Backup

+#### Azure Monitor
+- Metrics for Azure resources
+  - CPU Usage
+  - Disk Metricts
+  - Network Stats
+  - Alerts
+- Activity Logs
+  - Control Plane activities
+  - When a virtual machine is stopped
+  - When a virtual machine is created
+- Log Analytics Workspace
+  - Central Solution for all of your logs
+- Application Insights
+  - Performance
+  - Management system for your live applications